-The personal finance corner of the internet has recently delved into the minor differences between two competing terms – Financial Independence and Retirement.
-But: what does retirement mean?
+The internet likes to talk about two competing terms – Financial Independence and Retirement.
+Sometimes they combine them in an acronym FIRE, which stands for Financial Independence, Retire Early.
+But: what exactly does retirement mean?
 How about financial independence?
 Where does the difference lie?

 There is a huge battle over what, exactly, it means to be ‘Retired‘, and (especially for people below the age of 65) who can claim the title.

 Where did the retirement and financial independence discussion come from?

 Even though the ‘Retire Early’ concept has no doubt existed for a long time, the majority of modern discussion on the topic goes back to the book Your Money or Your Life by Vicki Robin and Joe Dominguez.

 For the first time when it was released, that book brought (simple) cost-benefit analysis to everyday purchasing decisions.
 One would, for example, ask how many hours of work would it take to buy some unnecessary good… and weigh that against the financial freedom that could be gained by forgoing the purchase.